Gertrude Bell: Outbreak of war

 The British entered World War I in August 1914, and the Ottoman Empire entered the war in late October to early November.
 At the suggestion of Wyndham Deedes, the British War Office asked Bell for her assessment of the situation in Ottoman Syria, Mesopotamia, and Arabia.
 In response she wrote a letter detailing her thoughts on the degree of British sympathies in the region.

 Bell volunteered with the Red Cross, serving from November 1914–November 1915; first in Boulogne, France, and then later back in London.
 She was part of the Wounded & Missing Enquiry Department (W&MED) that attempted to coordinate information between the British Army, French hospitals, and worried families about the status of soldiers and casualties of the war.

-Coincidentally, Judith Doughty-Wylie, the wife of the man Bell was carrying on an affair with, was also stationed in Boulogne in this period.
+Coincidentally, Judith Doughty-Wylie, the wife of the man with whom Bell was having an unconsummated affair, was also stationed in Boulogne in this period.
 The two met and exchanged pleasantries.
 Bell asked Charles Doughty-Wylie in a letter to discourage his wife from any further meetings.